+Polytesian Hoyagersi.
 Each player selects two different factions to play with, and is considered the owner of the factions they choose, for gameplay purposes.
 Shuffle together your two factions to make a 40-card deck.
+Grimms' Fairy Tales STED Grimm Voyagers!

 Next, grab just the bases from the sets the chosen factions came from.
-For example, if you have Luchador Vikings vs. Itty Critter Vigilantes, take the bases from International Incident, Oops You Did It Again, Big in Japan, and That '70s Expansion to make your base deck.
+For example, if you have Musketeer Vikings vs. Ancient Inca Vigilantes, take the bases from International Incident, Oops You Did It Again, Culture Shock, and That '70s Expansion to make your base deck.
 Shuffle the base cards together.

 Draw one base per player, plus one (e.g., four bases for three players), and place them face up in the middle of the table.

 Each player draws five cards from their deck.
-If you have no minions in your opening hand, you may show your hand, discard it, and draw a new hand of five cards; you must keep the second hand.
+If you have no minions in your opening hand, you may show it, draw a new hand, and shuffle the old hand into your deck; you must keep the second hand.
+(Note that this is a change to the previous rules.)
 Whoever most recently visited another country goes first.
 Play continues clockwise.